allanhu9/League-Stat-Tracker/README.md

 API_URL_MATCHDATA_BYMATCHID=https://americas.api.riotgames.com/lol/match/v5/matches/
 ~~~

 You can set your own port to be whatever you want.
-As for the api-key, you can either get your own by going onto RIOT API, or if you know me personally, just email me.
+As for the api-key, you can either get your own by going onto RIOT API, or if you know me personally, just email me and I can tell you more.
 Hopefully my website will be approved to have a key by then.

 Now, all you have to do to run it is to type
 ~~~
 node index.js
 ~~~
 into the command line (that is still on the league-stat-tracker-main folder) and then run the index.html file.
-Yay.
+Woohoo.